Tumbleweed Ranch – house, barn & land

 The land sits at the SE corner of CR 297 & 296, exactly one mile north of Highway 70.
 It is a 3 hour drive to Dallas/Fort Worth, Amarillo or Oklahoma City, 2.5 hours to Lubbock, and 2 hours to Abilene.
 The closest sizable town is Vernon (pop.
 10,461), which is about 15 minutes away and has a Walmart, farmers market, movie theater, multiple restaurants, established hospital with Level IV ER and a 9 hole public golf course.

 The house is a pier & beam construction with brick exterior siding.
-It has city water, CH/A, two water heaters, and an asphalt shingle roof.
-(New roof coming on house, garage and shed in May 2018!
-It will be a 30 yr laminate roof, brown in color.)
+It has city water, CH/A, two water heaters, and a new asphalt shingle roof (as of June 2018).
 Since 2012, the owner has upgraded and done major work to the house, including new plumbing inside and out, a new 1,000 gallon poly septic tank and lateral line system, new water heater, new subfloor and new flooring throughout.

 Special attention was paid to the kitchen and both bathrooms, which received completed gut jobs.
 All of the cabinetry in the kitchen and bathrooms was custom built.
 The kitchen has stainless steel Bosch appliances, including a single oven (convection), built-in microwave, dishwasher, and gas stovestop.
 The kitchen sink is an oversized stainless steel farm sink, with a commercial grade faucet.
 Both the kitchen and bathrooms (and bar) have granite countertops as well.